What is Virtualization Station?

 *Port-trunking is available in these modes: Active Backup, IEEE 802.3ad, Balance-tlb.

-Specify an Ethernet interface for a Virtual Switch to enable dedicated routing between virtual switches and external networks.
+Select an Ethernet port for a Virtual Switch to enable dedicated routing between virtual switches and external networks.

 Not attaching any Ethernet interface to a Virtual Switch creates an isolated network.
-Manual IP setting is required for each VM to enable communication among different VMs that are connected to the same Virtual Switch.
+Manual IP address settings are required for each VM to enable communication among different VMs that are connected to the same Virtual Switch.

 USB and GPU Pass-through

 *QNAP cannot guarantee universal USB support.
-USB 3.o is only available for Windows 8 and above.
+USB 3.0 is only available for Windows 8 (and later).

-**Supports AMD RadeonTM R7 and RX series.
-The applicable models may vary depends on the actual specification.
+**Supports AMD Radeon™ R7 and RX series.
+Applicable models may vary by actual specification.

 Virtualized Server Applications